BonnieRBLX/MM2Autofarm/README.md

 # MM2Autofarm
-A Simple Autofarm for MM2.
-Works on Level 3 Executors.
+A Simple Autofarm for MM2, works on Level 3 Executors.

 Made by bxnnie.

 ```lua